 The Inner Hedbrides or Isles of Nether Lorn are wild, beautiful and remote.

 The landscape is a sailor's dream with isolated anchorages, remote distilleries and unbelievable deep sunsets.

-We have a wonderful boat chartered out of Croabh Haven looking out over the islands.
-There are great calm waters to get to grips with the boat, right outside the marina before setting out further and jumping on the tidal flows that carry us Noth, South, East or West.
+We have a wonderful boat chartered out of Oban ooking out over the islands.
+There are great calm waters to get to grips with the boat, right outside the marina before setting out further and jumping on the tidal flows that carry us Noth, South or West.

 We explore the essential sights and venues made famous by song, legend and are in every sailors dream list of cruising destinations (in my humble opinion).
-Mull, Jura, the Corryvreckan and Cuan Sound are all legendary sailing destinations which you can drop into a sailor's conversation up and down this land and they will know where you have been.
+Mull, Kerrra and Tobermory are all legendary sailing destinations which you can drop into a sailor's conversation up and down this land and they will know where you have been.

 The role of a crewmember on a yacht is varied and challenging.
 One minute someone is needed to steer, while another changes the tension of a rope, while another watches the other boat, while another is making tea, while yet another is plotting our position on the chart.
 All this action is co-ordinated by the Skippers John or Chris, supporting people to run the boat.

 There are roles for everyone, for any ability, additional needs or confidence level.